 The same is true with God.
 His words are seeds.
 He expects his words to make a positive result on those who hear them.
 He expects His children not just to bear fruit but to bear good fruits.

 The gospel today warns us to be aware of hypocritical people who claim to have faith in God yet behave like wild animals.
-Our faith must show itself in our behavior.
+Our faith must show itself outwardly in our behavior.
 As believers, we love our neighbors as ourselves and observe the beatitudes.
 Moreover, we must show our gifts of the Spirit of wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord.
-This is the only way by which other people will know that we true witnesses of the Lord.
+This is the only way by which other people will know that we are true witnesses of the Lord.